Training structure

 2 creditsBayesian approach to variability

-2 creditsEcological engineering and restoration (ERC sequence)
+2 creditsEcological Engineering and Restoration (ERC sequence)

-2 creditsMethods and analysis of SHS surveys
+2 creditsMethods and analysis of surveys in the social sciences and humanities

 2 creditsBehavioral ecology